 There are several methods to stabilise the joint surgically, which your veterinarian may perform, or he may refer you to a specialist.
 The meniscus will also be evaluated for tears as this is a common concurrent injury in cats with a cruciate ligament rupture.

-Loss of appetite is common after surgery due to the anesthesia or painkillers.
-Offer him a strong-smelling food such as tuna or cooked chicken breast, or feed by hand.
+Loss of appetite is common after surgery due to anesthesia or painkillers.
+Offer him strong-smelling food such as tuna or cooked chicken breast, or feed by hand.
 If he continues to refuse food, speak to your veterinarian.

 Your veterinarian will immobilise the stifle joint for at least two weeks to allow it to repair.
 Strict cage rest is necessary at this time.
 He may recommend very short walks in a harness to encourage your cat to use the limb.
 Do not let him run or jump for at least 12 weeks post-surgery.
 Do not let the cat outside (unless on a harness) at this time.